egaravito/s18-a05/README.md

 4. Among those types of crime for which there are at least 1000 incidents, which type is most likely to result in arrest?

     Hint: Create a boolean series whose index is crime type and value is whether the count is at least 1000.
-Use that to subset your answer to 4 and then sort.
+Use that to subset your answer to 3 and then sort.

 5. What is the number of the community area with the most homicides in 2017?
 How many were there?
-What is it's name?
+What is the community area's name?
 (You can find a mapping of community area numbers to names online.)

 6. Create a boolean series indicating whether each crime involved a weapon.
 Then calculate the percentage of crimes involving a weapon.
 Hint: Look for 'WEAPON' the Description column, but be careful because some descriptions contain 'NO WEAPON'.